2smg/roblox-item-sniper/README.md

 # roblox-item-sniper
 Attempts to buy limited items as quickly as possible, as soon as they go below set threshold price.
+Don't even bother with free proxies.

 # Requirements
 - Python 3.6 or above